ceramicskate0/PeStudioCollector/README.md

+No longer under development due to no community

 # PeStudioCollector
 PeStudioCollector to do static analysis for an file system of files of type you specify.
 Target for this app is to find at rest malware.